 You never know when you might get stuck in bad weather, like a blizzard.
 Always keep at least a half tank of gas in your car during the winter season so you’ll stay safe from the unexpected.

-Tip #4: Use warm water on frozen car locks
+Tip #4: Use room temperature water on frozen car locks

 If your car door locks freeze, pour some lukewarm water on them to melt the ice.
 Using your key to chip away the ice is a bad idea because doing that may damage the key and your car.